Scott Harrington (racing driver): Biography

-His career was affected by arrests and convictions for driving while intoxicated.
+Harrington's career was affected by arrests and convictions for driving while intoxicated.
 Harrington is also one of the few American drivers to compete in the "Big Three" of American motorsports - the Indy 500, the 24 Hours of Daytona and the 12 Hours of Sebring.
 Harrington also competed in the SVRA celebrity Pro-Am in 2014, 2015, 2016, 2017 and 2018.
-He finished 9th of the 33 starters in 2015 and in 2018 was on the podium with a second-place finish in AP.
+He finished ninth of the 33 starters in 2015 and in 2018 was on the podium with a second-place finish in AP.
 Harrington is one of the original instructors at the Mid-Ohio school, a position he still holds today (August 2022).

 After retiring from active driving, Harrington has achieved success in his driver coaching business, including coaching Highcroft Racing factory Acura team Championship winning owner-driver Duncan Dayton and Mike Miserandino, who has won four national championships in a row.
 In 2017, two of his customers won again at the SCCA Runoffs, Mike Miserandino won his fifth National title with Scott's coaching and Max Gee won his first with Scott on board, coaching him to his first national championship.
 His latest driver, Jacob Abel, won two of the three F3 Americas races at the Road Atlanta round.
 He also competes in a number of vintage endurance races every year.
 In 2014 his vintage coaching customer Bill Abel won a national championship at the SVRA National Championship at the Circuit of the Americas.
 In addition to his testing and training work, Harrington does promotional and testing work for various manufacturers.

 Harrington currently lives in Indianapolis with his wife Marsie and his young son.